Platzspitz

 1991

-I joined them and began collecting syringes, needles, and blood-stained swabs.
-I arranged them in baroque, ornamental patterns and displayed them in glass cases.
+The new policy made used syringes valuable, and addicts began searching for them in bushes and trash bins.
+Buxbaum joined these searches, collecting discarded syringes, needles, and blood-stained swabs.
+He later arranged them in elaborate, baroque-style ornamental patterns and displayed them in glass cases.

-I joined them and began collecting syringes, needles, and blood-stained swabs.
-I arranged them in baroque, ornamental patterns and displayed them in glass cases.
+The new policy made used syringes valuable, and addicts began searching for them in bushes and trash bins.
+Buxbaum joined these searches, collecting discarded syringes, needles, and blood-stained swabs.
+He later arranged them in elaborate, baroque-style ornamental patterns and displayed them in glass cases.